Rakeela/dragora-notes/math130.md

 ---

 Doing some of the stats homework.
 First assignment is pretty simple so far, I don't feel like I need the book.
 I've made one mistake due to lacking alertness, and one mistake because the book has a mandatory bad read on one of its graphs...
 A segment of the graph that's almost level with the segments next to it does not have a value of "twice" "any other group".
 Ah, there we go; I've messed something up because I didn't know something the book would tell me.
 It only took getting a few questions in.
 I'll put this down for now pending further study.
+---

+The teacher tried to help me with my difficulties in following the lecture, and she... succeeded, eventually.
+I had that uncomfortable sense of having to help someone else to help me.
+I've been treated all my life as lacking social skills, and it's not quite true... though the social skills I've had to develop are unconventional.
+Something is just very different about how I think.
+Maybe it's because I spent so much time reading "with deranged obsession" in an otherwise bad childhood with few human attachments.

 Back to [[college-notes]]